bpaulin/bpaulin.github.io/src/_posts/2022-09-10-json-resume.md

 ## Theme

 As explained in [their doc](https://jsonresume.org/themes/), there is a lot of theme available in [npm registry](https://www.npmjs.com/search?ranking=maintenance&q=jsonresume-theme).
-Adding a theme to my resume (link stack in my case) is a simple yarn dependency.
+Adding a theme to my resume is a simple yarn dependency.

 ```bash
 yarn add -D jsonresume-theme-stackoverflow